 Each team had a very different experience, as we were free to interact with each other and the actors, and the puzzles and games were often re-set after one team solved them to make them available to other teams as well.
 We had a lot of fun testing our abilities with the puzzle boxes and trying to help the characters with their individual problems.

 There seemed to be slightly too many people running around the room at any given time, slightly smaller groups would have definitely made this more fun.
 At times it was difficult to find things to do as all characters and games were occupied by other teams, so once in a while we’d just stumble around looking for things to do, before being able to spring back into action once a station became free.

 I don’t want to give away too much about this game, so I won’t discuss the ending in details, I’ll just say that it was surprising and made a lot of things make more sense.
 It also made me thing that this game is much better suited for team building or larger groups that know each other than for an assembly of smaller groups of strangers.
 It was still a lot of fun to play and really well thought out though.

-The costumes and props were fun, if a little eratic, the themeing was top notch and done with a lot of love and attention to detail though and really made up for any smaller issues.
+The costumes and props were fun, if a little erratic, the themeing was top notch and done with a lot of love and attention to detail though and really made up for any smaller issues.
 Overall, we had a lot of fun and really enjoyed the game.
 The Caterpillar was found, puzzles were solved, connections made.
 I’d definitely recommend this game for large groups, companies looking for fun team building experiences, large parties and weddings.
 Buck Buck Games really know how to entertain and make you think.